 The document states that "Clients should not rely on the structure of the LDAP directory Information Tree below the root DN, but should follow relationships between objects using their ID and ForeignKey attributes."

 ARC knows that this is currently not possible, and when possible, not reliable.

+SB: I disagree: ten years of experience with GLUE 1 has told us that it’s both possible and desirable.
+This was one of the basic design principles for the LDAP rendering used in the BDII, and I regard it as essential.
+The discussion on the XML rendering has reached essentially the same conclusion, for much the same reasons.

 This knowledge has been acquired while developing ARC to top-level BDII integration within the EMI project[EMIARCBDII].

 More than that, the proposed approach is hard to implement.
 Consider the following remarks:

 1) It is bad design to use an LDAP database (hierarchical by design) and then rely on clients themselves to preserve relational data integrity on a distributed database (which is rather associative than purely relational).

+SB: GLUE 2 is not a hierarchy, it’s a complex network, and hence cannot be mapped to a tree.
+In addition, LDAP requires every non-leaf object in the tree to exist, whereas in many cases objects in GLUE 2 are not guaranteed to exist.
 This is even present in the document.
 For example, in Section 1.2 Validation, about validation tools:

 "All relations between objects should be published as implied by the schema and the LDAP rendering."

 This sound to the reviewer as a need to mandate some minimal LDAP DIT.

+SB: No, this is a reference to the ForeignKey attributes in the rendering,

 Later in the same section " ... although full validation of